 Salado Creek Greenway – Closure of trail between Eisenhower and Rittiman Road – SAWS will soon begin construction of a sewer replacement project, which will require the trail to be closed starting Monday, March 30.
 The closure is anticipated to last approximately three months (dependent on weather).
 Signage will be posted to alert trail users in advance and during the closure.

 Espada Trail Connection (Mattox Park to Mission Espada) – The crosswalk at 281/S. Flores and Roosevelt Drive is currently under construction by TxDOT.
 The crosswalk, which will connect the Espada segment to the rest of the Medina River Greenway trail system, is anticipated to be completed Summer 2020.

-Salado Creek Greenway – Closure of Eisenhower Road trail connection – The trail connecting the main Salado Creek Greenway trail to the intersection of Eisenhower Road and Holbrook Road will be closed for SAWS construction work starting April 1 for approximately 3 months.
-The main Salado trail will remain open.
+Salado Creek Greenway – Closure of Eisenhower Road trail connection – The trail connecting the main Salado Creek Greenway trail to the intersection of Eisenhower Rd and Holbrook Rd is currently closed for SAWS construction work.
+The main Salado trail will continue to remain open.

-Apache Creek Greenway – Trail Closure (SAWS construction) - Due to a SAWS sewer replacement project, the Apache Creek Trail is currently closed from 19th street to San Jacinto Street.
+Apache Creek Greenway – Trail Closure (SAWS construction) - SAWS is constructing a sewer replacement project, requiring closure of the Apache Creek Trail from 19th street to San Jacinto Street.

 Please call 311 to report closed locations not reflected in this report